 **you can make another batch of honey mustard marinade to dip the chicken in after it cooks.

 I baked the chicken and asparagus for 40 minutes in a 375 degree oven.
 Then I broiled it for 1-2 minutes until the crumbs got brown and crispy.
 Obviously, you want to cook the chicken until it’s no longer pink in the middle and juices run clear (165 degrees).

 Dinner is served!
-If you’re trying to stay on the lower carb side then eat the chicken with a vegetable or serve with a salad.
+If you’re trying to stay on the lower carb side then eat this honey mustard chicken with a vegetable or serve with a salad.
 This taste great with some couscous or rice too.

-I would say this chicken recipe is best the night it’s made however I did enjoy leftovers during the week for lunch.
+I would say this honey mustard chicken recipe is best the night it’s made however I did enjoy leftovers during the week for lunch.
 The breadcrumbs aren’t as crispy but still tasty.

-If you’re looking for a healthy sheet pan chicken dinner to add to your weeknight rotation then give this recipe a try.
+If you’re looking for a healthy sheet pan dinner to add to your weeknight rotation then give this honey mustard chicken recipe a try.

 - 2 tablespoons dijon mustard

 - salt and pepper

 - In a small bowl mix together 1 tablespoon olive oil, mustard, honey, and pinch of salt and pepper.

 - In another small bowl mix together panko bread crumbs, walnuts, the other tablespoon of olive oil, and another pinch of salt and pepper.